ResearchComputing/Container_tutorial_Spring_2020/singularity_tutorial.md

 ```
 singularity exec mytranslator.sif python ./text_translate.py
 ```
-...so, you used the containerized version of python to run a local version of a python script.
+You just used the containerized version of python to run a local version of a python script.

 ## Running a container from Docker Hub